Multidomain Galerkin-Collocation method: characteristic spherical collapse of scalar fields: Summary and future perspectives

 We remark how we have compactified and divided the spatial domain $\mathcal{D}: 0 \leq r < 0$ into several subdomains.
 We have introduced first an intermediate computational domain $-1 \leq x \leq 1$ using an algebraic map given by (\ref{eq18}), and with linear mappings, we define several subdomains labeled by $-1 \leq \xi^{(l)} \leq 1,\;\;l=1,2,..,n$ as shown by Fig. 1.
 This scheme is the backbone for implementing the algorithm.

 In the sequence, we establish the basis functions necessary for the spectral approximations of the metric functions and the scalar field in each subdomain.
 We have adopted the patching method for joining the solutions in each subdomain through the transmission conditions in the subdomains' interfaces.
 We have called attention that the transmission conditions for the Klein-Gordon equation are not unique, but we opted for the simplest form given by Eqs. (\ref{eq24}) and (\ref{eq25}).
+No penalty techniques are considered here, rendering our approach more simple and easy to implement.

 Another additional feature is the use of two distinct sets of collocation points in each subdomain inspired in the characteristic scheme's hierarchy.
 The first set is for the metric functions $\beta(u,r)$ and $V(u,r)$ and the second set for the scalar field $\Phi(u,r)$, where in general there are more points in the first set.